kwn1125/express-typescript-rest-api/README.md

+# REST API using Node.js, Express and Typescript

-# REST API built with Express and TypeScript
+This is a template for me to create a REST API with Node.js, Express and TypeScript.

 ## Requirements